 That all changed in 2010, when Pennsylvania casinos and racinos were given the green light to offer peer-to-peer poker along with a wide array of table games.

 Now, Commonwealth poker players have their pick of 10 poker rooms, scattered throughout the territory, and are choosing to spend their money at local casinos instead of taking their cash out of state.
-With the passage of a new online gambling law, they will soon have the opportunity to play online as well.
+For those who are looking for an online poker room, PokerStars launched in November 2019 with more online rooms to come in the near future.

 The addition of poker and table games has, in short order, helped turn Pennsylvania’s gambling industry into the second largest in the US, behind only Nevada.